-In spite of Trump's protectionist stance, the outsourcing industry in the Philippines continues to thrive, effectively posing a threat to India's positioning as the top destination for IT-BPO outsourcing.
+In spite of Trump’s protectionist stance, the BPO industry in the Philippines continues to thrive.
+As outsourcing to the Philippines remains a steadfast contributor to the country’s overall GDP growth, the industry poses a threat to India’s position as the top destination for IT-BPO outsourcing.
 In the global outsourcing index that Tholons annually publishes, four cities in India are always at the top of the list of dynamic cities.

 On that same list, Manila has seen its position move from third in 2013 to second in 2015, and lately, down to fourth.
 But, the Philippines will not lose out to India that easily.

 Companies in India have been terminating underperforming employees and letting more of their people go because of automation and redundancy.
 If this trend continues, 175,000 to 200,000 employees would lose their jobs each year for the next three years, according to a headhunter firm in India.

 More importantly, the quality of tech workers in India has been decreasing.
 A study by employability assessment company, Aspiring Minds, revealed that almost 95 percent of engineers in the country are not a good fit for software development jobs.
 Moreover, Indian workers in customer support positions have shown abysmal performance in language and customer handling skills, areas in which Filipinos excel.

 Knowing all these, which country do you think is in the best position to help you achieve your business goals?
 Would you outsource to the Philippines rather than India?
 To help you decide, here are several comparisons we’ve made between the two countries.

 #1 Hands down, the Philippines wins the battle for English fluency and diction.